sciZer0/newdiscoveries/c/README.md

 ## 2.14.
 New Law of Conservation of Energy

-Before, I postulate the New Law of Conservation of Energy, it is needed to be said that I had been loving the “old/current-official” Law of Conservation of Energy for a long time.
+Before I postulate the New Law of Conservation of Energy, it is needed to be said that I had been loving the “old/current-official” Law of Conservation of Energy for a long time.

 I was so loving it.

-The “current” Law is so beautiful and so easily-understandable:
+The “old” Law is so beautiful and so easily-understandable:

 Energy can neither be created nor destroyed — only converted from one form of Energy to another.